Misiurewicz points and subhyperbolicity in unicritical algebraic correspondences: Introduction

 \section{Introduction}

-In the early 1980s, Douady and Hubbard, drawing on Thurston's insights into the topological characterization of post-critically finite rational maps~\cite{DH93}, gave the first definition of sub-hyperbolic maps in~\cite{DH84}, providing characterizations based on the behavior of critical orbits.
+In the early 1980s, Douady and Hubbard, drawing on Thurston's insights into the topological characterization of postcritically finite rational maps~\cite{DH93}, gave the first definition of subhyperbolic maps in~\cite{DH84}, providing characterizations based on the behavior of critical orbits.
 In that work, they also carried out a detailed study of polynomial maps of the form $z^d + c$ for degrees $d > 1$.